prithvi699/devops-into-project/README.md

 * Fork this repo to your own account
 * Clone the forked repo to your local machine using this command: `git clone http://github.com/<account-name>/devops-intro-project devops`, replacing `<account-name>` with your GitHub username.

-## Part I: Building a box with Packer.
+## Part I: Building a box with Packer.1

 From the packer-templates directory on your local machine: